Gilda Radner: Moving to Toronto and The Second City

 In 1969, Radner dropped out of university to follow her boyfriend, Canadian sculptor Jeffrey Rubinoff, to Toronto.
 Radner was quoted in 1973 as saying that Toronto was "the answer to my dreams.
 It's a young city, open to new ideas and there are incredible opportunities for creative people."
 Initially, she intended to be a stay at home wife to Rubinoff, but Radner grew depressed, as she felt she wasn't able to perform like she wanted to, and was reduced to little more than helping prepare Rubinoff's art shows.
 Her friend David Saltman recalled that she would call him, complaining that she and Rubinoff would fight all the time.
 Eventually Radner left Rubinoff but remained in Toronto.
 During this time, she took classes at the University of Toronto and the University of Wisconsin's correspondence school to complete her degree.

 Shortly after her break-up, Radner went to see a show at a theatre and decided to pursue acting.
 She worked at the theatre doing children's plays and also did pantomime performances at elementary schools across Toronto.
 Radner made her professional acting debut in the 1972 production of Godspell, with future stars Eugene Levy, Andrea Martin, Victor Garber, Martin Short, and Paul Shaffer.
 In 1973, Radner joined The Second City comedy troupe in Toronto and appeared in various productions there alongside comedians such as Dan Aykroyd, John Candy, Joe Flaherty and Catherine O'Hara.

 She had one line of dialogue as a Buddhist group member in the 1973 film The Last Detail, starring Jack Nicholson and also appeared on various children's shows on CBC.
-Radner would also appear in The National Lampoon Radio Hour and the off-Broadway production of The National Lampoon Show.
+Radner also appeared in The National Lampoon Radio Hour and the off-Broadway production of The National Lampoon Show.